 Industry Analysis & Industry Trends

 The Road Freight Transport industry dominates the Australian market for non-bulk freight, leveraging advantages in price, speed, convenience and reliability.
 The industry's largest vehicles transport goods between and around states, competing successfully with the rail freight, water freight and airfreight industries.
-Within cities, light commercial vehicles are the dominant form of transport for the so-called ‘last mile' of delivery.
+Within cities, light commercial vehicles are the dominant form of transport for the ‘last mile' of delivery.
 The industry's major markets are diversified across the entire economy and demand for road freight transport services is a lead indicator for changes in economic growth.
-Leading into an economic downturn, and for a period afterwards, businesses hold less stock and this reduces demand for the transport of goods... purchase to read more
+Leading into an economic downturn and for a period afterwards, businesses hold less stock, reducing demand for the transport of goods... purchase to read more

 Industry Report - Industry Investment Chapter